ctooley21/google-distance-matrix2/README.md

 Unlike similar modules, this one accepts multiple origins and the result data is just like the one returned by the Google API.

+## Note
+This is a fork of an unmaintained package created by by [ecteodoro](https://github.com/ecteodoro/google-distance-matrix).
+I forked this and published to NPM under google-distance-matrix2 to fix a vulnerability with an old version of qs.
+Happy to delete/merge this into his original package if he comes back.

 ## Installation

 `npm install google-distance-matrix`